+As a charitable trust every cent we make goes straight back into the conservation work we do.
+By visiting us you are directly helping to restore, protect and sustain a New Zealand eco-system and all of its inhabitants.
 As we are a mountain environment please ensure you have adequate warm clothing and comfortable walking shoes.
 We have refreshments available for purchase at the visitor centre located near the southern enclosure, Tari Road, Pukeatua.

-Our regular guided tours run Tuesday through to Sunday.
 All daytime guided tours are subject to availability – booking is essential.

 Our regular tours also have limited numbers, this is to ensure visitors receive personal attention and have the opportunity to ask questions.
 If you have special interests or would like to book a tour for a large group (15 people or more), we can arrange a customised guided tour to meet your needs.